kaysalawu/azure-network-terraform/1-hub-and-spoke/1-hub-spoke-single-region/README.md

 ## Overview

-This terraform code deploys a hub and spoke architecture playground that demonstrates dynamic routing with Azure Route Server (ARS) and a Network Virtual Appiance (NVA).
+This terraform code deploys a hub and spoke topology playground to observe dynamic routing with Azure Route Server (ARS) and a Network Virtual Appiance (NVA).

 ![Hub and Spoke (Single region)](../../images/hub-spoke-single-region.png)